ambrosiogabe/NeuralNetworks/README.md

 # AI Libraries
-This Github repository is a collection of libraries that I am creating in several different languages as I gain experience build Neural Networks.
+This Github repository is a collection of libraries that I am creating in several different languages as I gain experience building Neural Networks.
 If you click through there will be an Examples directory inside each of the languages folder.
 Those examples will contain the code, and display a simple example of how to use each of the different libraries.

 ## Javascript
 So far, for the Javascript library I have built a simple Matrix class, and I have also built a NeuralNetwork class.
 The Matrix class consists of some functions that perform matrix operations, and some functions that help me copy matrices etc. I know there are several libraries already available that do this, but in my quest for knowledge I wanted to build everything from the ground up, so that I have complete understanding of the material.